smisy/aws-lambda-boilerplate/README.md

 | npm run deploy      | env.development.yml |
 | npm run deploy:prod | env.production.yml  |

+### User Roles

+You may have many roles in your project: user, moderator and admin.
+You may define your role policies in shared/Policies.ts

 ### Deploy to aws lambda services

 We need aws credential to deploy our aws-lambda functions to aws services.